-- Notify the Social Worker 2 and the worker's supervisor on active cases when a relevant intake is rejected or accepted; - Notify licensing or child care staff of assessments on licensed centers and registered homes when a relevant intake is rejected or accepted; - Notify the Home and Community Based Services (HCBS) Waiver Program of any rejected intakes that involve someone receiving waiver services. - Notify the Department of Inspections and Appeals (DIA) licensing staff of any rejected intakes that involve facilities. - Notify the appropriate service area of the assessment needing case assignment, documented on the form 470-0607, Child Protective Services Intake, within the STAR Intake module of JARVIS (see RC-0143, JARVIS Reference).
+- Notify the Social Worker 3 and the worker's supervisor on an open assessment when a relevant intake is rejected or accepted; - Notify the Social Worker 2 and the worker's supervisor on active cases when a relevant intake is rejected or accepted; - Notify foster care licensing staff of assessments on licensed foster parents when a relevant intake is rejected or accepted; - Notify licensing or child care staff of assessments on licensed centers and registered homes when a relevant intake is rejected or accepted; - Notify the Home and Community Based Services (HCBS) Waiver Program of any rejected intakes that involve someone receiving waiver services; - Notify the Department of Inspections, Appeals, and Licensing (DIAL) licensing staff of any rejected intakes that involve facilities; - Notify law enforcement of any rejected intakes that involve a criminal act harming a child: - Notify the appropriate service area of the assessment needing case assignment, documented on the form 470-0607, Child Protective Services Intake, within the STAR Intake module of JARVIS (see RC-0143, JARVIS Reference).

-The assessment worker shall coordinate joint assessments with law enforcement; collaborate with any assigned Social Worker 2, licensing, HCBS, or DIA staff involved with the child; and keep licensing staff informed of progress and findings.
+The assessment worker shall coordinate joint assessments with law enforcement; collaborate with any assigned Social Worker 2, licensing, HCBS, or DIAL staff involved with the child; and keep licensing staff informed of progress and findings.